mcdominik/names-front/README.md

 ## Roadmap:

 - names-front: It is the frontend of the app, created with React + Vite
-- names-backend: It is the backend of the app, created with Nest.js
+- names-backend [[in another repo]](https://github.com/mcdominik/names-backend): It is the backend of the app, created with Nest.js

 ## How to run 🚀